Simponi/Simponi Aria (golimumab)

-Simponi is a once-monthly injection used to treat moderately to severely active rheumatoid arthritis (RA) in adults, in combination with methotrexate.
+Simponi is used to treat moderately to severely active rheumatoid arthritis (RA) in adults, in combination with methotrexate.
+Simponi is available as a once-monthly injection; an intravenous form, Simponi Aria, is also available.
 Simponi is a human immunoglobulin G1 (IgG1) monoclonal antibody manufactured by Janssen Biotech, Inc. It is classified as a biologic disease modifying anti-rheumatic drug (DMARD).
 The active ingredient in Simponi is golimumab.
-Simponi is also used to treat two other autoimmune diseases, ankylosing spondylitis, ulcerative colitis and psoriatic arthritis.1
+Simponi is also used to treat three other autoimmune diseases, ankylosing spondylitis, ulcerative colitis and psoriatic arthritis.1

 How does Simponi work?

 Simponi is a tumor necrosis factor (TNF) inhibitor.
 TNF-alpha is a protein produced by the body’s immune system.
 In people with certain autoimmune diseases, like RA, there is an excess of TNF-alpha, which leads to joint pain, stiffness, and swelling.
 Simponi targets and binds to the excess TNF-alpha, which reduces the joint symptoms of RA and prevents further damage to the joints.1,2